EternityForest/KaithemAutomation/help.md

 The previous state of the machine.
 May be the same as the current state if re-entry occurs.
 The initial value is None before any transitions have occured.

+### kaithem.alerts

+Alerts allow you to create notification when unusual events occur, trigger periodic sounds, and allow users to "acknowledge" them to shut them up.

+#### kaithem.alerts.Alert(name, priority="normal", zone=None, tripDelay=0, autoAck=False, permissions=\[\], ackPermissions=\[\], \[id\])

+Create a new alert.
+Prority can be one of debug, info, warning, error, or critical.

+Zone should be a heirarchal dot-separated locator string if present, telling the physical location being monitored.
+An example might be "us.md.baltimore.123setterst.shed", but at present you can use whatever format you like.

+Permissions and ackPermissions are additional permissions besides /users/alerts.view and /users/alerts.acknowledge that are needed to see and ack the alert.

+ID is a unique string ID.
+What happens if you reuse these is undefined and wil be used to implement features later.

+tripDelay is the delay in seconds that the alarm remains tripped before becoming active.

+Internally, alarms are state machines that may be in any of the listed states.
+The underlying state machine object can be accessed as alert.sm, and Alerts are VirtualResources in and of themselves.
+The handoff function correctly calls the handoff of the state machines.

+#### normal

+#### trip

+Entered by calling a.trip().
+This will be logged, but nothig will actually happen until the trip delay passes, after which the alarm becomes active.

+#### active

+The alarm will beep periodically from the configured sound devide(In system settings), at an interval depending on the rate.
+It will be shown on the front page(To users with the correct permissions).
+It remains such until a clear event happens(by calling a.clear()), which would cause it to enter the cleared state, or an acknowledge happens, causing it to enter the acknowledged state.

+#### cleared

+This state indicates the undesired condition has stopped, but the alarm has not been acknowledged.
+Acknowledging an alarm in this state causes it to become normal.
+The alarm is visible but will not beep.

+#### acknowledged

+The condition is occuring, but is has been acknowledged.
+It will not beep, but will show on the main page.
+Clearing in this state will cause it to become normal.

+#### error

+Entered by calling a.error(), the alarm behaves as if it were an error-priority active alarm, but returns to normal after being acknowledged.
+Used to indicate an error with the alarm itself.

 ### kaithem.time

 #### kaithem.time.lantime()